gabbobersi/Java_2D_engine_prototype/docs/roadmap.md

 - [x] Tile system
   - [ ] OPTIONALS
     - [ ] Tile maps generator
-    - [ ] Change the array of tiles, into an HashMap (so you can refer to a tile by name).
 - [ ] World map
 - [ ] Camera
 - [ ] Collision detection